-- 8.1 Whether a complaint has been upheld or rejected at Stage 1 or any remedial works / actions have been completed or remain outstanding should the customer remain dissatisfied in whole or in part they will be advised they can request progression to Stage 2. - 8.2 A customer can request progression to Stage 2 in any reasonable format such as; in person, in writing, by letter, email, through the website, portal ('My Coastline'), by telephone or a third-party in cases where this is justified. - 8.3 There is no template form that is required to be completed when customers are requesting progression to Stage 2.
-Customers are not required to explain why they remain dissatisfied although this is helpful to provide the Panel at Stage 2 with a better understanding of areas for focus in advance of the Panel Review taking place. - 8.4 Any request for escalation to Stage 2 will be accepted unless it is considered there is valid reason not too and such reasons will be communicated to the customer and be evidence based.
+- 8.1 Whether a complaint has been upheld or rejected at Stage 1 or any remedial works / actions have been completed or remain outstanding should the customer remain dissatisfied in whole or in part they will be advised how they can request progression to Stage 2. - 8.2 A customer can request progression to Stage 2 in any reasonable format such as; in person, in writing, by letter, email, through the website, portal ('My Coastline'), by telephone or a third-party in cases where this is justified. - 8.3 There is no specified format required for customers to request progression to Stage 2.
+Customers are not required to explain why they remain dissatisfied although this is helpful to provide the Panel at Stage 2 with a better understanding of areas for focus in advance of the Panel Review taking place.